See the previous chapter…

 background, free of background lighting.

-If not stated in the chart, consult the list of lights. - The geographic range is based on the elevation of the light, the height of eye of the observer and the curvature of the earth.
+If not stated in the chart, consult the list of lights.
+The luminous range is the effective nominal range when the atmospheric visibility is not 10 NM. - The geographic range is based on the elevation of the light, the height of eye of the observer and the curvature of the earth.

 A higher light means that its horizon is farther away, see distance of horizondistance of horizon.